zioc/contrail-devstack-plugin/README.rst

 As it'll be running openstack + opencontrail, the target system needs a consequent amount of RAM.
 At least 6Gb are required to run all services.
-8Gb and more will be more comfortable if you intent to run sime VMs.
+8Gb and more will be more comfortable if you intend to run some VMs.

 Start a contrail cloud
 ======================